andrwwong/simplicial-complex/README.md

 - Support: The number of times a simplex appears.

 Files:
-- SimplicialComplex.cpp: source file
+- SimplicialComplex.cpp: The source file.
-- Data.txt: Example data file, with the first number in every row representing the number of points in the given row
+- Data.txt: Example data file, with the first number in every row representing the number of points in the given row.
 - Results.txt: Example results using Data.txt.
 The brackets represent a base; the number outside of the bracket is the base's   support.